Visual Studio IDE overview

 Quick tour of the IDE

-- Solution Explorer lets you view, navigate, and manage your code files.
+Solution Explorer lets you view, navigate, and manage your code files.
+Solution Explorer can help organize your code by grouping the files into solutions and projects.

-- The Editor window shows your code and enables you to edit source code and designer data.
+The Editor window, where you'll likely spend a majority of your time, shows your code and enables you to edit source code and design a UI.

-- Cloud Explorer lets you view and manage your Azure resources, such as virtual machines, tables, SQL databases, and more.
+Cloud Explorer lets you view and manage your Azure resources, such as virtual machines, tables, SQL databases, and more.
+If a particular operation requires the Azure portal, Cloud Explorer provides links that take you to the place in the Azure portal you need to go.

 The Quick Launch search box is a great way to rapidly find what you need in Visual Studio.
-Just start entering in the name of whatever you are looking for and Visual Studio give you options that take you exactly where you want to go.
-Quick Launch also shows links that start the Visual Studio Installer for any Workload or Individual component.
+Just start entering in the name of whatever you are looking for, and Visual Studio lists results that take you exactly where you want to go.
+Quick Launch also shows links that start the Visual Studio Installer for any workload or individual component.

 Refactoring includes operations such as intelligent renaming of variables, moving selected lines of code into a separate function, moving code to other locations, reordering function parameters, and more.